stanford-oval/cs224v-fall2022/hw2/instructions/part-1.md

 The input to the semantic parser is a natural language utterance, and the output is a formal representation of the sentence in the ThingTalk language.
 Thus, the training data set consists of pairs of natural language utterance and its corresponding Thingtalk representation.
 The [CSQA dataset](https://amritasaha1812.github.io/CSQA/) is a released dataset of questions and answers on Wikidata.
 We use this dataset in two ways:
-(1) Add a small number of questions from the CSQA dataset (and their ThingTalk representation as training data.
+(1) Add a small number of questions from the CSQA dataset (and their ThingTalk representation as training data).
 This complements the synthesized dataset.
 We refer to this small data addition as "few-shot" training data.
 (2) We do not use synthesized data for validation (or known as dev) and test (also known as eval).
 We also create a dev set and an eval set from the CSQA dataset.

 ### Pick a domain